 An accounted-for period of time that an employee is not on premises.
-In ShopVue, a tardy is not an absence because it does not classify the specific period of time during which the employee was missing, only that the employee was not timed in by the expected time.
+In ShopVue, a tardy is not an absence because it does not classify the specific period of time the employee was missing, only that the employee was not timed in by the expected time.

 |absence credit pool|

 A system for tracking multiple absence types where the allowed amount of one absence type depends on the usage of another absence type.

 Example: Employees can take up to 15 days of vacation per year, of which no more than three days can be unplanned vacation.
 Employee A receives 120 hours (15 days) credit of absence code V. Actual absences are tracked as codes V (vacation) and UV (unplanned vacation).
 Both absence type codes deplete the single pool of 120 hours, so an operator who has taken two days of unplanned vacation can only take 13 days of vacation.